zouppen/asylum-loot/README.md

 ## Usage

+Run Slack first, then Asylum, to get Slack IDs to match with members.

+Slack users:

+1. Download user CSV from Slack admin panel
+2. Run: `./slack-to-sqlite <slack-helsinkihacklab-members.csv`

 Asylum data:

 1. Steal cookies from your browser and place them to `cookies.txt` in this directory.
 Use a browser add-on instructed above.
 2. Run `./asylum-to-sqlite`

-3. Run `sqlite3 members.sqlite3` and enjoy!
+The scripts populate an SQLite database.
+Run `sqlite3 members.sqlite3` and enjoy!
+In case you want to start over, you may just re-run the scripts.

-Slack users:

-1. Download user CSV from Slack admin panel
-2. Run: `./slack-to-sqlite <slack-helsinkihacklab-members.csv`

 ## Useful queries